snapframework/snap-website/templates/tutorials/snap-api.md

 We now have a skeleton Snap project with a `.cabal` file and a source directory.
-To see that it works, we can install it, point your browser to `localhost:8000` and see that just prints "hello world".
+To see that it works, we can install it, point your browser to `localhost:8000`, and see that it prints "hello world".
 (If you did not install Heist, you need to remove the `import Text.Templating.Heist` line in `Main.hs`.)